-SU-8 2000 has been designed as a permanent, highly cross-linked epoxy material and it is extremely difficult to remove it with conventional solvent based resist strippers.
-MicroChem's Remover PG will swell and lift off minimally cross-linked SU-8 2000.
-However, if OmniCoat (30-100 nm) has been applied, immersion in Remover PG can effect a clean and thorough Lift-Off of the SU-8 2000 material.
+SU-8 2000 has been designed as a permanent, highly cross-linked epoxy material and it is extremely difficult to remove it with conventional solvent-based resist strippers.
+Kayaku Advanced Materials' Remover PG will swell and lift off minimally cross-linked SU-8 2000.
+However, if OmniCoat (30-100 nm) has been applied, immersion in Remover PG can effect a clean and thorough lift-off of the SU-8 2000 material.
 Fully cured or hard baked SU-8 2000 cannot be removed without the use of OmniCoat.

 To remove minimally cross-linked SU-8 2000, or when using Omnicoat: Heat the Remover PG bath to 50-80°C and immerse the substrates for 30-90 minutes.
-Actual strip time will depend on resist thickness and cross-link density For more information on MicroChem Omnicoat and Remover PG please see the relevant product data sheets.
+Actual strip time will depend on resist thickness and cross-link density.
+For more information on Kayaku Advanced Materials' Omnicoat and Remover PG, please see the relevant product data sheets.